swaroopkml96/100-days-of-code/log.md

 **Today's Progress**: Continued working on the web-app to manage students and courses in a university.
 The app can now display students and courses (both all and one at a time).
 Also, now handling POST request to add new students and courses, but still using hard-coded data.

 **Thoughts:** With flask-wtf encoding elements of a FieldList as seperate keys, parsing the request keys to create a list is messier than I like.
 I'm sure there's a better way to do this.

+### Day 2-3: December 9-10, 2018

+**Today's Progress**: Took a break and built an API to generate images of the mandelbrot set, and a webpage with embedded p5.js to display it.

+**Thoughts:** The performance leaves a lot to be desired, but I learned a lot about how to glue python and javascript together, and that's all that matters.